-Huntington Mayor Hilary Gordon identified the dead man as Elam Jones, 2, son of Huntington City Councilwoman Julie Jones and her husband, Derk.
+Huntington Mayor Hilary Gordon identified the dead man as Elam Jones, 28, son of Huntington City Councilwoman Julie Jones and her husband, Derk.
 He leaves behind a wife and two boys, ages 4 and 5.
 His injured compatriot was Dallin McFarlane, originally from the nearby town of Cleveland.

 Justin Miller was a childhood friend of Jones and worked with him and McFarlane at the mine until six months ago, when he left.

 "They were in my crew and I worked with them every day," Miller said of Jones, a continuous mining machine operator, and McFarlane, who handled a cable attached to the coal-cutting equipment.
 "We were good buddies.
 We all went hunting together.
 We didn't know each other just from work."